rust-lang/book/nostarch/chapter03.md

 }
 ```

-If we run this, we'll see the same output as the previous example.
-Importantly,
+When we run this code, we’ll see the same output as in the previous example.
-though, we've now increased the safety of our code and eliminated the chance of
+More important, we’ve now increased the safety of the code and eliminated the
-bugs that might result from going beyond the end of the array or not going far
+chance of bugs that might result from going beyond the end of the array or not
-enough and missing some items.
+going far enough and missing some items.

-For example, in the previous code that uses the `while` loop, if we removed an
+For example, in the previous code that uses the `while` loop, if you removed an
 item from the `a` array but forgot to update the condition to `while index <
-4`, our code would panic.
-Using the `for` loop means we would not need to
+4`, the code would panic.
+Using the `for` loop, you don’t need to remember to
-remember to change any other code if we changed the number of values in the
+change any other code if you changed the number of values in the array.
-array.

-If you're wondering about the `iter` code in this example, keep reading!
-We
+If you’re wondering about the `iter` code in this example, keep reading!
-will cover method syntax generally in Chapter XX and iterators specifically in
+Chapter XX covers method syntax generally, and Chapter XX covers iterators
-Chapter XX.
+specifically.

 The safety and conciseness of `for` loops make them the most commonly used loop
 construct in Rust.
-Even in situations where you want to run some code a certain
+Even in situations in which you want to run some code a
-number of times, like our countdown example that used a `while` loop, most
+certain number of times, as in the countdown example that used a `while` loop,
-Rustaceans would use a `for` loop.
+most Rustaceans would use a `for` loop.
 The way to do that would be to use a
 `Range`, which is a type provided by the standard library that generates all
 numbers in sequence starting from one number and ending before another number.

-Here's what the countdown would look like with a for loop, and using another
+Here’s what the countdown would look like using a `for` loop and another method
-method we haven't yet talked about, `rev`, to reverse the range:
+we’ve not yet talked about, `rev`, to reverse the range:

 Filename: src/main.rs